- You can begin to mow when your turf cannot be easily lifted from the soil.

 - Regular mowing at this height will ensure a thick, healthy carpet like lawn.

-- Wintergreen couch requires mowing once per week all year round.
+- Nullarbor Couch requires mowing once per week all year round.
 Should be mowed at 15mm – 20mm.
-Wintergreen has high thatch characteristics & will show severe scalping after mowing.
+Nullarbor has high thatch characteristics & will possibly show scalping after mowing.

-- Palmetto (Soft Leaf Buffalo) requires mowing every 7 – 10 days in summer & every 14 – 21 days in winter, best kept at 30mm – 40mm in height in sunny areas & 45mm – 60mm in height in shaded areas.
-Palmetto will not show signs of scalping after mowing.
+- Sir Walter DNA Certified Buffalo and other Buffalo lawns require mowing every 7 – 10 days in summer & every 14 – 21 days in winter, best kept at 30mm – 40mm in height in sunny areas & 45mm – 60mm in height in shaded areas.
+Sir Walter will not show signs of scalping after mowing.

-- Empire & Empress Zoysia require mowing 10 – 15 times in the spring/summer months & very little to none in the autumn/winter months.
-Empire is best kept at 20mm – 30mm in sunny areas & 40mm – 50mm in shady areas.
-Empress should be kept at 15mm – 20mm high.
+- Empire & Platinum Zoysia require mowing 10 – 15 times in the spring/summer months & very little to none in the autumn/winter months.
+Empire and Platinum is best kept at 20mm – 30mm in sunny areas & 40mm – 50mm in shady areas.

 - Note in winter keep all grass types mowed approximately 10mm longer than suggested summer heights above.